JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/periodicity.md

 3. Besides fixed points of previous orders, *original* fixed points of order $n$ come in (possible multiples of) $2n$-sized pairs (see e.g. order 5).
    This is a direct consequence of the Poincaré–Birkhoff theorem.

+## Determining Periodicity

+Once you have determined that your system is periodic, you might want to find out what its period is.
+Fortunately, `ChaosTools` has many ways for you to do this.